codeitlikemiley/cargo-runner/README.md

 ![cover](https://github.com/codeitlikemiley/cargo-runner/blob/v2/images/icon.jpg?raw=true)

-> No Unicorn and crab was harm during the creation of this tool.
+> No unicorns or crabs were harmed during the creation of this tool.

 ## Requirements

 - rust-analyzer
 - codelldb

-**NOTE**: if this are missing then the extension will not be loaded
+**NOTE**: If these are missing, the extension will not load.

 ## Features